Shackelford County License Hearing Guide

 • Medical appointments

-• What You Can Drive For: The ODL will specify the times and locations you are permitted to drive.
-It's crucial to adhere to these restrictions.
+• What You Can Drive For: An ODL will specify the days and hours you are permitted to drive and the purposes for which you can drive.
+These restrictions are strictly enforced.

-• IID Requirement: Depending on the circumstances of your DUI arrest, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an ODL.
+• IID Requirement: Depending on the circumstances of your DUI arrest, you may be required to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an ODL.

 Getting Your License Back